public-law/readability/README.md

 And yep, the 36.91 cloze score says it's moderately difficult.

-## What's a "cloze score" and "reading level"?
+## What's "reading level" and "cloze score"?

+**Reading level** is the grade level of the material, in years of education.
+The scale is from **1** to **16+**.

 **Cloze** is a deletion test invented by Taylor (1953).
 The `36.91` score, above, means that roughly that 37% of the words could be deleted and the passage could still be understood.
 So, **a higher cloze score is more readable**.
 They "range from 58 and above for the easiest passages to 10-15 and below for the most difficult" (Chall & Dale, p.
 75).

-**Reading level** is the grade level of the material, in years of education.
-The scale is from **1** to **16+**.

 See [the integration test file](https://github.com/public-law/new-dale-chall-readability/blob/master/tests/integration_test.py) for text samples from the book, along with their scores.